 As global citizens in 2021, we might feel, at times, as if we are an ant on an aircraft carrier.
 We know the ship is headed for the rocks, but we are just too small to do anything about it.

-And so we go on, living our lives.
+Just as nobody is driving our planet.
+And so we go on, living out our lives on our respective decks.
 Each of us an individual little ant, living in an individual little ant colony, going about our daily business.
 Each colony with a queen ant, but at the end of the day, nobody is steering the ship.
 And we are heading for the rocks.

 Well, we sure are small.
 And we sure feel helpless.
 But it just doesn’t feel right.

 Picture a neuron.
 A neuron is a single brain cell, one of the billions of nerve cells that make up the brain.
 Each neuron is connected to other neurons by cells called ganglia.

-What do they do?
-They are programmed by their DNA to do what they do, which is: to receive information through electrical pulses, and pass information on.
+Just like us, neurons are born, they consume energy, they do stuff, and they die.
+The stuff that they do – that they are programmed by their DNA to do – is: to receive information through electrical pulses, and pass information on.
 Clock on in the morning, shoot off pulses of information to one another all day, and clock off at night.

-They were able to do this because they worked together.
+The neurons were able to do this because they worked together.

-Let us not forget that the brain has no king or queen, no president, no master neuron.
-There is no captain on that ship.
-It is the connectedness of neurons that allows them to do useful things.
+Let us not forget the brain has no king or queen, no president, no master neuron.
+There is no captain of that ship.

-Because the more of these platforms we have, the more we will learn about how to drive our ganglia, and, ultimately, the better the chance we have of turning this ship around.
+And the more we learn about how we can drive the internet, our ‘ganglia’, for our common good, the the better the chance we have of turning this ship around.

-globaldemocracy.com new website commences 22 July 2021
+globaldemocracy.com new website commenced 6 August 2021

-globaldemocracy.com app commences 1 August 2021
+globaldemocracy.com app in your app stores from 16 August 2021